blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 Watched videos.

-Spent countless hours trying to understand what makes good singers good.

-Of course, singing isn't something you learn by reading books.
+But singing isn't something you learn by watching videos or reading books.

 You learn it by doing.

-Mainly by discovering what you're doing wrong.

-That requires feedback.

 A singing teacher can provide feedback.
 They point out mistakes you didn't know you were making.